 Master of Public Health

 The MPH will provide a collaborative and integrated approach to improving population health and healthcare.
 An interdisciplinary focused faculty will provide educational experiences for students that are relevant to contemporary public health and health care administration.
-The Allied Health Sciences department will support an environment that enhances the preparation of competent leaders in epidemiology, community health, and healthcare administration and policy.
+The Public Health department will support an environment that enhances the preparation of competent leaders in epidemiology, community health, and healthcare administration and policy.
 To allow for local, national, and international partnerships that will enhance a student's knowledge of health care issues and its focus on vulnerable populations.

 The Master of Public Health program at Grand Valley State University will provide leadership in graduate and community-based education and research grounded in social justice to improve the health of the diverse populations in Grand Rapids and West Michigan.